 The EU enlargement process provides a major opportunity for the protection of the environment.
-Compliance with the environmental acquis, is a significant challenge for the candidate countries (Turkey, the former Yugoslav Republic of Macedonia, Iceland, Montenegro and Serbia) and the potential candidates (Albania, Bosnia and Herzegovina, Kosovo* ).
+Compliance with the environmental acquis, is a significant challenge for the candidate countries (Turkey, the former Yugoslav Republic of Macedonia, Montenegro and Serbia and Albania) and the potential candidates countries (Bosnia and Herzegovina, Kosovo* ).
 The perspective of membership offers a framework for development, and provides concrete targets to be achieved.

 By their date of accession, candidate countries must be able to effectively apply all EU legislation and policy.
 During the pre-accession period, the European Commission works with the candidate countries and potential candidates to assist them in adapting their environmental legislation and upgrading their implementation and enforcement capacities in order to meet the EU's environmental protection requirements.